SLR: Automated Synthesis for Scalable Logical Reasoning: : Automatic Benchmark Synthesis

 \subsection{Training and Evaluation}

 The final stage, shown in Fig.~\ref{fig:metalogic-overview} (right), uses the synthesized task to evaluate and train models.

-\paragraph{\textsc{Verifiable Logic Rewards}.} The SymbolicJudge is a core component of \slr, used for both training and evaluation.
-It deterministically assesses candidate hypotheses for logic tasks by executing them against a validation program and providing verifiable logic rewards (see Fig.~\ref{fig:judge}).
-Specifically, it checks whether all positive examples ($E^+$) are entailed and all negative examples ($E^-$) are not entailed, producing three types of feedback:
+\textbf{\textsc{Verifiable Logic Rewards}.} In \slr verifiable rewards are implemented via the Symbolic judge (see Fig.~\ref{fig:judge}), which is used for both training and evaluation.
+It deterministically assesses candidate hypotheses for logic tasks by executing them against a validation program and providing rewards signals.
+Specifically, it checks whether all positive examples ($E^+$) are entailed and all negative examples ($E^-$) are not entailed (see App.~\ref{app:sec:logicrewards}).

-\textsc{Syntax Score:} A binary score (0 or 1) that indicates whether the candidate hypothesis $H$ is a syntactically valid Prolog rule.
-If $H$ is invalid, subsequent scores are set to 0.

-\textsc{$\textsc{OverallScore}$:} Indicates perfect task completion.
-It returns 1 if the hypothesis $H$, in conjunction with the background knowledge $B$ entails all positive examples ($E^+$) and refutes all negative examples ($E^-$).
-Otherwise, the score is 0.

-Where $\llbracket \cdot \rrbracket$ is the Iverson bracket, evaluating to 1 if the condition inside is true, and 0 otherwise.

-\textsc{$\textsc{PartialScore}$:} The proportion of examples (from $E^+ \cup E^-$) that are correctly classified by $H$ given $B$, providing a continuous measure of progress even if the task is not perfectly solved.

-The numerator counts correctly entailed positives and refuted negatives, and the denominator normalizes the score to $[0,1]$.

-\paragraph{Model Evaluation.} \slr streamlines the creation of logical reasoning benchmark datasets for systematic model evaluation.
-By specifying various combinations of task language and configuration, users can generate diverse ILP tasks that span a broad range of domains, prompt styles, and reasoning complexities.
-Each synthesized task comprises a natural language prompt, the corresponding ground-truth rule, and an executable validation program for assessment by the Symbolic Judge.
+\textbf{Model Evaluation.} \slr streamlines the creation of logical reasoning benchmark datasets for systematic model evaluation.
+By specifying various combinations of task language and configuration, users can automatically generate diverse tasks that span a broad range of domains, prompt styles, and reasoning complexities.
+Each synthesized task comprises a natural language prompt, a ground-truth rule, and an executable validation program.

-\paragraph{Model Training.} \slr enables automated training loops, with model feedback available in two flavors.
-For supervised fine-tuning (SFT), the ground-truth rule $R^\star$ serves as the training target, allowing for cross-entropy loss updates based on predicted rules.
-For reinforcement learning, the symbolic judge provides verifiable rewards (RLVR) to guide the model’s policy updates.
-This cohesive, automated pipeline enables scalable generation, evaluation, and training of LLMs, facilitating systematic advances in logical reasoning capabilities.
+\textbf{Model Training.} \slr enables automated training loops, with two types of model feedback.
+In supervised fine-tuning (SFT), the ground-truth rule $R^\star$ acts as the training target, enabling gradient-based updates from predicted rules.
+In reinforcement learning, the verifiable logic rewards provide a reward signal (RLVR) that guides policy updates.
+This cohesive pipeline enables scalable generation, evaluation, and training of LLMs, driving systematic advances in logical reasoning capabilities.